theOtherLuke/nordlynx-router/monitor-script/cli-script/README.md

 # CLI Script
 I use this script when I want to manage the connection from a terminal.
 I'm sure you could use this in place of `check-connection.sh` for use with the monitor service.
 I haven't tried that yet myself.
+This script uses a separate config file `connect-nord.conf` to make changing settings easier and safer.

 ### connect-nord.conf
 This is the settings file for the script.
 Set your LAN and WAN interfaces, connection options, and logfile name and location here.